 OREP – Organization of Real Estate Professionals, specializes in Errors and Omissions and General Liability Insurance for home inspectors nationwide.
 The E&O and General Liability insurance provided by OREP for home inspectors is Admitted (no surplus lines taxes).
 Most home inspectors qualify for OREP’s self rating E&O insurance application, which most inspectors can use to select their coverage and submit for binding in minutes (no quoting required).
 OREP’s self rating E&O insurance application allows you to get back to work in minutes!
 Home inspectors no longer have to go without coverage or pay extra for full coverage.
-OREP offers broad coverage at low minimum premiums that include Errors and Omissions Insurance, General Liability, radon, pest, commercial, FHA, HUD and VA Inspections (Including 203K), prior acts (for qualified applicants), agent referral, additional insured (franchises), pool and spa, mortgage field, energy rating and many other services ($1,250).
+OREP offers broad coverage at low minimum premiums that include Errors and Omissions Insurance, General Liability, radon, pest, commercial, FHA, HUD and VA Inspections (Including 203K), prior acts (for qualified applicants), agent referral, additional insured (franchises), pool and spa, mortgage field, energy rating and many other services.
+Premiums start around $1,000 for OREP’s base policy.
 (This program is not available in HI, LA, NY.
 Another program without GL included is available for these states.)
-If you live in a “higher-priced” state like AZ, CA, IL, NJ, PA, FL or TX, OREP does not limit coverage or raise rates because of where you live.
+If you live in a “higher-priced” state like AZ, CA, IL, NJ, PA, FL or TX, OREP does not limit coverage because of where you live.
 Same rates apply in all states (Coverage may vary by state, ask your agent).
 OREP is committed to providing quality home inspector errors and omissions insurance policies that protect you and your business!

 OREP also provides approved low-cost continuing education for home inspectors, corporate pricing on goods and services (save a bundle) and award-winning Working RE Magazine as part of its benefits package.
 Working RE for home inspectors is a publication that provides content aimed at keeping home inspectors informed about the latest news in their industry.
 Read below for Working RE stories for home inspectors and home inspector insurance topics.
 These articles are filled with advice and tips on how home inspectors can limit their liability and protect themselves and their home inspection business.